Chapter 14 : This Endless Longing

-The first girl gave a small laugh.
+Hetty gave a small laugh.
 “But she’s still the last to bed and the first up in the morning.
 Wish I could do that, especially on Mondays.”

 Minerva felt her face redden.
 She hated when they talked like this because she could never decide if they were teasing or actually being serious.
 You always do so much, that is what everyone told her, from these girls to the professors to her parents.
-You need time for others things, don’t forget.
+You need time for other things, don’t forget.
 Don’t forget to enjoy life.

 Enjoy.
 The last thing she had enjoyed was–

 The feel of being close to Grimm, laughing with him over some joke of his, some clever thing he had said.
 The fleeting touch of his hand–

 She bristled at the name, but did nothing to correct the girl, who was only worried.
 Oh Merlin, she’d been doing too much lately, trying to distract herself from everything, but it was always there, haunting her.
 All the things she was avoiding were inside her head, her heart.
 She could not escape them, no matter how hard she tried.

 Rising too quickly, she nearly sent her still-full cup flying.
 Catching it in a shaking hand, her breath short, she tried to control her consciousness.
 The light-headedness was painful.